hannobraun/notebooks/documentation/build-process.md

 This documentation of the build process is incomplete.
 For now, please refer to [my build report of the first notebook](https://hanno.braun-odw.eu/notes/notebook/).
 As I make more notebooks, I will document the process more thoroughly here.

-Please refer to the documents about tools and materials, which these steps refer to.
+Please refer to the documents about tools, materials, and techniques, which these steps refer to.

 ## Prepare the signatures